tonypythagoras/cuda_100_chalenge/README.md

 # cuda_100_chalenge
-This is cuda 100 days chalenge.I write and  upload  to this repo cuda codes everyday for 100 days.
-Starting from the basic to more advanced.
+This repository is for cuda 100 days chalenge.I write and  upload everyday to this repo cuda codes for 100 days.
+Starting from the basic cuda to more advanced.